This post may contain affiliate links. Please read our disclosure policy.

 - Do not rinse your asparagus before storing.
 The excess moisture on the stalks will cause it to go bad more quickly.

-How To Trim Asparagus
+How to Prep Asparagus

 Trimming your asparagus is one of the most therapeutic things I do in the kitchen.
 It’s fairly simple because the asparagus tells you where it needs to be trimmed, basically.